jduranc/Unloop/README.md

 Attention is your most valuable asset.
 Unloop helps you replace automatic checking with deliberate choices, using both digital boundaries and physical friction to make focused living easier.

 **Escape the endless loop.
 Reclaim your time.**

+#### Legal
+See our [Privacy Policy](https://jduranc.github.io/Unloop/docs/privacy-policy.html) for details.
+See our [Terms and Conditions](https://jduranc.github.io/Unloop/docs/terms-and-conditions.html) for details.